-Agreed: 14th July 2021
+Agreed: 12th July 2023

-Next review date: July 2023
+Next review date: July 2025

-Using our Christian values as the golden thread in all we do, we believe that children have the right to Learn, Enjoy, Grow, developing spiritually and having awe-inspiring learning experiences.
-Our children learn within a culture of acceptance, build resilience and flourish in unique ways in God and his world.
+We cultivate a rich environment in all we do so that the school community, have the right to Learn, Enjoy, Grow, developing spiritually and having awe-inspiring learning experiences.
+Our children learn within a culture of acceptance, build resilience and flourish in unique ways, underpinned through the teachings of Jesus, through God and in his world.